KIT-IAI/SDM_Plugin_General/README.md

 ## Plugin installation

 KITModelViewer plugins available on GitHub can be downloaded as a zip archive in the corresponding GitHub project.
-In the main menu, under <kbd>Plugin</kbd>, there is a menu item for installing plugins.
+In the main menu, under <kbd>Plugin</kbd>, there is a menu item <kbd>Installing Plugin</kbd>.
 For manual installation, copy the complete folder within the plugin archive into the “plugins” folder of the KITModelViewer directory.

 ## Plugin developement
 Two APIs are available for the KITModelViewer.
 One is a [Python API](https://github.com/KIT-IAI/SDM_Plugin_Python) for the rapid development of compact scripts to evaluate the imported data or for the development of more complex Python plugins with integration of external modules.
 The Python Plugin is available as open source and is realized as a plugin based on the C++ plugin SDK.